ryanmello/lilli/PROJECT_SUMMARY.md

 ### Simple Query
 ```
 🌸 You: Do we have red roses?
-🤖 Bloomer: Yes, we have 150 stems of red roses in stock.
+🤖 lilli: Yes, we have 150 stems of red roses in stock.
 ```

 ### Complex Multi-Agent Query
 ```
 🌸 You: I need a wedding bouquet with roses delivered tomorrow to 90210

-🤖 Bloomer: [Engages Design → Inventory → Delivery → Order agents]
+🤖 lilli: [Engages Design → Inventory → Delivery → Order agents]

 I'll help you create a beautiful wedding bouquet!